AjayPenugonda/BioSparkED/R_Tutorial.md

 # Data Manipulation

-Now that the data has been loaded, we can begin to manipulate the data using the package dplyr To do so, let’s start by filtering for a specific species.
+Now that the data has been loaded, we can begin to manipulate the data using the package dplyr.
+To do so, let’s start by filtering for a specific species.
 In this case, we can pick “setosa”.

 ``` r